Impression And Mouth Preparation

 • The material should be biocompatible

-• It should be cost-effective
+• Impression should be cost-effective

 • Should be nontoxic

-• Should have adequate shelf life Easy to use with minimum equipment Should have adequate strength
+• Should have adequate shelf life, Easy to use with minimum equipment, should have adequate strength

 Question 3.
 Define retention, stability, and support in the complete denture.
 Discuss various factors affecting retention.